MideTechnology/endaq-device/docs/endaq/quickstart.rst

    dev.command.startRecording()

    # For older devices without a SerialCommandInterface
-   if "SerialCommandInterface" not in str(dev.command):
+   if not isinstance(dev.command, SerialCommandInterface):
-      dev.command.awaitDisconnect() # Wait for the device to disconnect time.sleep(10)
-      # Check that the device is recording
-      if dev.command.getStatus()[1] != endaq.device.response_codes.DeviceStatusCode.RECORDING:
-         print(dev.command.getStatus()[1])
-         raise CommandError("Start command failed, please push the button to start a recording.")
+         print("Start command failed, please push the button to start a recording.") dev.command.awaitDisconnect() # Wait for the device to disconnect

    # Stop Recording
    if dev.firmwareVersion >= 30106: